lrassaby/ostracon/README.md

 ## Summary

-We aim to create a Erlang server and corresponding front-end framework that implements distributed voting in real time for an infinitely scalable number of clients.
+We aim to create a Erlang server and coresponding front-end framework that implements distributed voting in real time for an infinitely scalable number of clients.
 Example use cases would include games (what we intend to implement as our deliverable), distributed music composition, and crowd-sourced intelligence.

 We were inspired by the recent viral craze, "Twitch Plays Pokemon", where millions of users controlled (and eventually won) a complex game through voting via a